Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 The bipartite network analysis showed species overdispersion in amphipods, possibly due to competition.
 However, the variance ratios larger than 1 indicate positive agregation signal.
 I do not believe any of these indices as they are not informed by phylogenetic relationships.
 As niche theory would predict, "predators" have more prey connections than "prey" do, which in a simplistic view of the ecology, it facilitates predators not running out of prey, and it relieves predation pressure from prey.
 A relatively low discrepancy value indicates that this network has a high connectance (or association complexity), thich is also reflected in the robustness of amphipods to local extinction of host species.
 This could have been a selective pressure to increase overall generality in these species.

 Reduced taxon sampling to conform to the phylogenetic data for further analyses had a noticeable effect in biasing the network topology towards a higher apparent connectance and a lower overall amphipod diversity per host.
-This could have repercussions downstream, such as
+This can be translated as a lower apparent vulnerability.
+This could have repercussions downstream, such as blurring the phylogenetic signal of the associations to the host phylogeny, and biasing the phylogenetic distribution of vulnerability.

 ### Cophylogenetic analysis: